Asymptotics for aggregated interdependent multivariate subexponential claims with general investment returns

-where in the third step we used \cite[Th.
-3.2]{geng:liu:wang:2022}.
+This proves the upper bound in the case where some weights may be zero.
 This completes the proof of (\ref{eq.CZT.3.1}).
-As for (\ref{eq.CZT.3.2}), because of the fact that $A$ is an increasing set, $W_i$, ${\bf Z}^{(i)} $ are nonnegative, and by Bonferroni's inequality, we find that it holds
+As for (\ref{eq.CZT.3.2}), because $x\,A$ is an increasing set, $W_i$, ${\bf Z}^{(i)} $ are nonnegative, and by Bonferroni's inequality, we find that it holds